 Thea became Chairwoman of the Board of Directors in January 2012.Thea is the mother of Cire' who was diagnosed with autism in 2000.
 Feeling the need to form an organisation that would bring about awareness in Autism, Thea along with another mother, Tricia Simons, founded their first Autism Charity (BASE) in February 2001.
 Thea held the posts of PR Officer for 6 years and then President during her last year with BASE.
 Being an avid advocate for autism services in Bermuda for over 6 years, in 2006 with the help of Tricia and sister Erica Smith, she co-founded Tomorrow's Voices.
 Her dream of parents having quality, direct hands-on therapy for their children with autism became a reality with the opening of the centre in October 2007.
 Since opening, Thea has seen Bermuda benefit from expert trainings and direct observations, which have directly benefited Bermuda's children with Autism.
 Thea has a Bachelors Degree in Graphic Design from Howard University and held the post of Manager, Creative Services with the Department of Tourism for 5 years.
 Leaving Tourism in 2006 Thea fulfilled another one of her dreams by opening her own graphic design firm, TAF Designs.
 Thea also continues to strengthen her abilities in behavior analysis and in December 2010 she received her Graduate Certificate in Applied Behavior Analysis from the University of North Texas.
-With this Certificate and the vast knowledge of ABA course work Thea continues her studies to pursue her aspirations of becoming a Board Certified Behavior Analyst. show more...
+With this Certificate and the vast knowledge of ABA course work Thea continues to advocate for research based services in the Bermuda community. show more...

 Mrs. Erica Smith